The Followers of Men, or of Christ

 Not because we have not power, but to make ourselves an ensample unto you to FOLLOW US. – 2 Thessalonians 3:9

-The Scripture verses seem to indicate this, does it not?
+The Scripture seem to indicate this, does it not?

-Unfortunately, most of the world has bought into this deception that they are to "follow" men because they have been taught to belive that this is truth because most believe that following the way of Christ must be through a particular denominational ministry, or sect.
+Unfortunately, most of the world has bought into this deception that they are to follow after men because they have been taught to belive that this is truth because most believe that following the way of Christ must be through a particular denominational ministry, or sect.

-This article will attempt to clarify the concept of the word “follow” from Scripture and make four distinctions derived from the Greek that is imperative to be understood when reading the New Testament.
-Without a firm grasp of the term "follow," many will be deceived into making religious elite men as their mediators between them and God, rather than Jesus Christ who is the ONLY way to the Father.
+The following text will attempt to clarify the concept of the word 'follow' from Scripture and make four distinctions derived from the Greek that is imperative to be understood when reading the New Testament.
+Without a firm grasp of the term, many will be deceived into making religious elite men as their mediators between them and God, rather than Christ who is the only way to having a relationship with the Father.

-I suggest following along by finding an online lexicon, interlinear Bible, or a concordance to delineate for yourself the proper meaning of "follow" as we are to understand it.
+Follow along with an online lexicon, interlinear Bible, or a concordance to delineate for yourself the proper meaning of 'follow' as we are to understand it.

 Let us therefore FOLLOW (diōkōmen) after the things which make for peace, and things wherewith one may edify another. – Romans 14:19